Ricardicus/keyboard-synth/README.md

 # Run

 ```
+# For openAL based keyboard
 ./build/keyboard
+# For streaming based keyboard (more features)
+# requires SDL2 installed
+./build/keyboardstream
 ```

 Now you can press the keys on the a -> l and z -> , keys.
 Sharp notes: w, e, t, y, u.